-Administrative detention, defined by its arbitrary nature and indefinite duration, not only violates the fundamental rights of individuals, but also inflicts permanent trauma on the collective consciousness of the Palestinian community.
-However, understanding and addressing the perpetuation of violence necessitates a broader examination of global security paradigms and their inadvertent contributions to the escalation of conflict.
-By examining the unintended consequences of security strategies, the study aspires to pave the way for a global security framework that transcends regional boundaries and promotes sustainable solutions by placing human rights and collaboration at its core.
-My goal is to responsibly amplify the voices of those affected by violence, approach my analysis with sensitivity and care, and advocate for interventions that prioritize justice and security, extending this commitment to the well-being of Palestinians and global citizens alike.
+Administrative detention, defined by its arbitrary nature and indefinite duration, not only violates the fundamental rights of individuals but also inflicts permanent trauma on the collective consciousness of the Palestinian community.
+To understand and address the perpetuation of violence, it is necessary to take a broader look at global security paradigms and their inadvertent contributions to the escalation of conflict.
+By examining the unintended consequences of security strategies, this study aspires to pave the way for a global security framework that transcends regional boundaries and promotes sustainable solutions by placing human rights and collaboration at its core.
+My goal is to amplify the voices of those affected by violence, approach my analysis with sensitivity and care, and advocate for interventions that prioritize justice and security, extending this commitment to the well-being of Palestinians and global citizens alike.